SW1992/Twitch-Streamers/README.txt

  Built With HTML, CSS, Bootstrap, jQuery & Javascript.

- Uses The Twitch API, to show if a handful of Twitch.tv streamers are currently online & if so, what they're currently streaming.
+ Uses The Twitch API, to show if a handful of Twitch.tv streamers are currently online.

+ If they are, it shows what they're currently streaming.

  This is a FreeCodeCamp Zipline project. https://www.freecodecamp.com/challenges/use-the-twitchtv-json-api